 If you’re looking to expand your practice’s patient base, it may take more than posting a sign in your office lobby.
 A notice that you’re “Welcoming New Patients” may attract some folks to your practice, but keeping them around for the long-term requires that you accommodate their needs.

-Adapting to the meet the underserved needs of certain patient populations can not only attract people to your practice but also make them more satisfied with their experiences under your care.
+Adapting to meet the underserved needs of certain patient populations can not only attract people to your practice but also make them more satisfied with their experiences under your care.

 So go ahead and send out a mailer to your neighbors – but consider making some of these changes before you do.

 You already have an interpreter on speed-dial for access in the event that a non-English speaker visits your office, as you must to be compliant with Title VI of the Civil Rights Act.
 But what about expanding your language offerings even further?

 If you have a large or growing population of Limited English Proficient (LEP) speakers in your community, becoming a multilingual practice can work strongly to your advantage in patient acquisition.

 By hiring just two fully bilingual individuals – one clinician and one administrative employee – and having a back-up interpreter available just as you do now, you can easily offer greater “language access” to your patients.
 Once in place, promote such enhanced services to potential patients.